-at the facilities and with users.
+In particular, the ecosystem greatly reduces barriers for ASCR fundamental research maturation and impactful delivery at the facilities and with users.
 Several of our recommendations focus on realizing the potential of this new ecosystem.

 ECP's creation of a software ecosystem has benefited from the project's unprecedented support for building relationships between applications, software technology, hardware integration, and facilities.
 Co-design (linking applications focused mathematicians and scientists, software developers, and hardware integrators at the facilities) has enabled relatively rapid progress in identifying new challenges of accelerated architectures and overcoming them.
 Continuous integration - systematically keeping software and packages up to date, tested and consistent across multiple facilities - was consistently and deeply supported.
 This included work on tools like Spack and GitLab that help enable continuous integration.
 It also supported the multiple software delivery vehicles mentioned above.
 The ecosystem integrated significant contributions from ASC as well as ASCR.
 By contrast, in the previous ASCR software research and development paradigm, smaller teams tried new ideas largely in isolation, and there was no accepted process for maturing successful research results for end use.
 Success in these isolated, small-scale efforts would then lead to an extended evolution, at different times progressing on dimensions of scale, generality, or suitability for integration with other tools and technologies.

-Several cracks in the old paradigm had emerged and become more and more of a hindrance to end-user delivery, especially at large scale:
+Several cracks in the old paradigm had emerged and become more and more of a hindrance to enduser delivery, especially at large scale:

-- It was challenging to combine modules with different functionality into a larger single science application both because of poor interoperability and other differences in expected/assumed operating environments. - Inconsistent environments on different computers at different labs hindered diffusion of awareness, and therefore leveraging, of powerful new tools; and

-Inconsistent environments at different labs also hindered ASCR's agility by making it difficult to identify methods whose strengths were highly specific to an application or computing platform.
+- It was challenging to combine modules with different functionality into a larger single science application both because of poor interoperability and other differences in expected/assumed operating environments. - Inconsistent environments on different computers at different labs hindered diffusion of awareness, and therefore leveraging, of powerful new tools; and - Inconsistent environments at different labs also hindered ASCR's agility by making it difficult to identify methods whose strengths were highly specific to an application or computing platform.

-The increasing complexity of the hardware stack risked driving development of ever more specialized responses, which could not be capitalized upon by small teams acting largely in isolation.
+The increasing complexity of the stack hardware risked driving development of ever-more specialized responses. which could not be capitalized upon by small teams acting largely in isolation.
 For such teams, there could not be reasonable expectations that they would, on their own, have the situational awareness of these capabilities, or the technical capability in-house, to leverage them.

-The new paradigm is an ecosystem that includes multiple federal agencies, industry (companies from small to large, acting variously as vendors to
+The new paradigm is an ecosystem that includes multiple federal agencies, industry (companies from small to large, acting variously as vendors to DOE, as technology translators (e.g.,

-E4S -- Extreme Scale Scientific Software Stack

-E4S is the distribution mechanism for the full ECP ST software stack

-E4S is a community effort to provide open source software packages for developing, deploying, and running scientific applications on HPC platforms

-E4S addresses the need, within and beyond ECP, for correctly installing in the end users compute environment(s) a complex, integrated and interoperable stack of tools and libraries

-E4S provides both source builds and containers for a broad collection of HPC software packages.
+E4S -- Extreme Scale Scientific Software Stack E4S is the distribution mechanism for the full ECP ST software stack E4S is a community effort to provide open source software packages for developing, deploying, and running scientific applications on HPC platforms E4S addresses the need, within and beyond ECP, for correctly installing in the end users compute environment(s) a complex, integrated and interoperable stack of tools and libraries E4S provides both source builds and containers for a broad collection of HPC software packages.